pja35/SXP/docs/wiki/Questions_That_Bother_Us.md

 ##### Money versus Bartering technologies

-*Say that humanity had all these mobile phones, PDAs etc., but suddenly forgot all about money.
-Would humanity immediately reinvent this concept and trust paper notes back again?
-Or would it make use of its powerful information technologies in order to settle with some advanced, decentralized, electronic bartering system?*
+*Say that mankind had all these mobile phones, PDAs etc., but suddenly forgot all about money.
+Would mankind immediately reinvent the concept, and trust the pieces of paper back again?
+Or would it make use of the powerful information technologies available in order to come up with some advanced, decentralized electronic bartering system?*

 Attempted answers...